ryan2x/loglinear/README.md

 The upshot: a huge boost in speed of inference, which is crucial for MCMC sampling applications like you find in my paper, "On The Job Learning with Bayesian Decision Theory", [here](http://arxiv.org/pdf/1506.03140v1.pdf)

+# Coming up in v1.2: Distributed Learning

+Distributed optimization for learning!
+Since the raw gradient computation is unlikely to get much faster after all this optimization in v1.1, it's time to make sure that learning can be handled by a cluster of machines accessible over the network.